 Don’t forget to check out JetSet LifeStyle Blog!

 If you’re into ancient architecture, Caceres is a must-visit for you.
-The city of Caceres dates back to 25 B.C., during the time of the Roman Empire.
+The city of Caceres dates back to 25 B.C. and is a UNESCO World Heritage site, during the time of the Roman Empire.
 Incredibly, several examples of architecture have been preserved from that time period, and they remain a draw today.

-Along with its beautiful churches, such as the Church de Santa Maria, the city has also seen the influences of the Moors (now Muslims), which provides an incredible contrast of Roman and Islamic architecture.
-The Christian and Muslim cultures met in bloody fashion at the Bujaco Tower, which dates back to the 12th century and sits in the town square to this day, looking almost exactly like it did nearly a thousand years ago.
+Along with its beautiful churches, such as the Church de Santa María de Guadalupe, the city has also seen the influences of the Moors (now Muslims), which provides an incredible contrast of Roman and Islamic architecture.
+The Christian and Muslim cultures met in bloody fashion at the Bujaco Tower (torre de bujaco), which dates back to the 12th century and sits in the town square to this day, looking almost exactly like it did nearly a thousand years ago.

 Check out What to See in Caceres, Spain